 Mexico

-CiH partners primarily with the Youth Orchestra and Choir Program of Mexico City and with Romayne Wheeler, the Pianist of the Sierra Tarahumara.
-In 2021, we visited Mr. Wheeler to donate musical supplies to Rarámuri violinists and medical supplies to the clinic he built.
+CiH partners primarily with Romayne Wheeler, the Pianist of the Sierra Tarahumara.
+Beginning in 2021, we visited Mr. Wheeler to donate musical supplies to Rarámuri violinists and medical supplies to the clinic he built.
 The US Consulate in Ciudad Juárez funded the project, in which we partnered with the Péepem Art Association and received a donation of strings, rosin, and horsehair from Abstrings.
-Please check out our documentary (above) about our work with Romayne and the Rarámuri violinists, which continues to the present day.
+Please check out our documentaries (above) about our work with Romayne and the Rarámuri violinists, which continues with 1-2 trips to Chihuahua annually.
+We also pay Rarámuri violinists to document their folk songs: Chipalwiki (the Squirrel), El Borrego (the Sheep), Quelite de Agua, Cabeza de Petate, El Toro (the Bull), Semate Seyoname (Blue Sky), El Huarache Viejo (the Old Shoe), Estando en un Mirador (At the Lookout), and El Venado (The Deer).

-With the youth orchestras, we conducted workshops, rehearsals, and master classes annually from 2007-2009, renewing our relationship in 2017 in a project shown in this video, and again in 2021, with a variety of collaborations designed to create value during and after the COVID-19 pandemic.
+In past work also in Mexico, we partnered with the Youth Orchestra and Choir Program of Mexico City to conduct workshops, rehearsals, and master classes annually from 2007-2009, renewing our relationship in 2017 in a project shown in this video, and again in 2021, with a variety of collaborations designed to create value during and after the COVID-19 pandemic.
 The popular Facebook page “Él es el violinista más interesante del mundo” (He is the most interesting violinist in the world) conducted this interview about the 2017 project.
 Here are the speeches praising the project’s impact from the final concert at Futurama in Mexico City on February 4, 2017.
 The project included a brief visit to Guadalajara, where this video features interviews with Mexicans on the topic of what they feel Americans should know about Mexico.

 In Morelia in 2007, we performed at CMMAS, and one of our musicians, Karl Pestka, worked there in 2008 to create an electronic composition reflecting the indigenous P’urhepecha heritage.
 In 2007 at CREFAL in Pátzcuaro, we created compositions with orphans (from the Casa Hogar) and senior citizens (from Nuestros Años Felices).
 In 2009 in Comachuen, we met with local musicians, taught clarinet and trumpet lessons at the new conservatory, learned traditional music from a P’urhepecha ensemble, and marched in the procession of the Ascension of Mary.